The Hormel Foundation

 • Individual requests (explicitly stated: "Individuals do not qualify for Foundation grant funds")

-• Organizations outside the Austin/Mower County area
+• Organisations outside the Austin/Mower County area

 • For-profit entities